Blow Me (One Last Kiss): Commercial performance

 On the issue dated July 21, 2012, "Blow Me (One Last Kiss)" debuted at number 41 on the US Digital Songs with 48,000 copies sold.
 The song entered the Billboard Hot 100 at number 58, and the Radio Songs chart at number 56, with 22 million audience impressions.
 The following week, it rose 49 positions, reaching number nine on the Hot 100 and giving Pink her 12th top-10 single on the chart.
 Pink joined Beyoncé and Rihanna as the third female artist with the most top-tens since 2000.
 The song also garnered a 259% increase in digital sales, peaking at number four on the Digital Songs chart with 171,000 downloads.
 "Blow Me (One Last Kiss)" peaked at number five on the Hot 100 issue dated September 29, 2012.
 The single also achieved success on Billboard component charts.
 It spent three consecutive weeks at number one on the US Radio Songs chart, reaching 121 million audience impressions.
 The song additionally peaked atop the Mainstream Top 40, Adult Pop Songs, and Dance Club Songs charts.
 By July 2013, it had sold 2.1 million digital copies in the United States.

 On the Canadian Hot 100, "Blow Me (One Last Kiss)" peaked at number four, and was certified triple platinum by Music Canada (MC), denoting sales of 240,000 units in Canada.
 The song debuted at number three on the UK Singles Chart issue dated September 15, 2012.
 It has received a platinum certification by the British Phonographic Industry (BPI), with over 600,000 certified units in the United Kingdom.

-Elsewhere, "Blow Me (One Last Kiss)" reached number one in Hungary, alongside peaking within the top 10 in Germany, Japan, and Poland.
+Elsewhere, "Blow Me (One Last Kiss)" reached number one in Hungary, alongside peaking within the top 10 in Germany, Japan, Czech Republic, South Africa and Poland.
 In Australia, the song debuted at number one on the ARIA Singles Chart, becoming Pink's sixth song to reach the summit.
 It was certified septuple platinum by the Australian Recording Industry Association (ARIA) for accumulating sales of 350,000 equivalent units in Australia.
 "Blow Me (One Last Kiss)" peaked at number eight on the New Zealand Top 40 Singles chart and later received a platinum certification by Recorded Music NZ (RMNZ) for sales of 15,000 units in the country.

+It reached top twenty in Sweden, Austria, Belgium, Finland, Switzerland and Spain then the top thirty in France, the Netherlands and Denmark.